Aqsa-00/icon-hover-effect/README.md

 # icon-hover-effect
-Built responsive social media icons with the hover effect using HTML, and CSS.
+Built responsive social media icons with  hover effect using HTML and CSS.

 # ✨Features
 - Smooth hover animations on icons